adcloud/clojure-intro-workshop/blogpost/index.md

 **Doors open** 16:30
 **Workshop** 17:00 - 19:00

-Free Drinks and BBQ afterwards.
+Free drinks and BBQ afterwards.

 ## What you will learn